jonlin84/NBA-point-spread-lunch-bet/README.md

 ## Bet Against Eric?
 I believe my model will perform at greater than 50% accuracy for the upcoming season.
 I look forward to putting my model to the test!
 Eric is in for a big surprise this season!!

+## Vegas?
+This is where it gets a little more complicated.
+Because Vegas takes a fee of 10% of your bet to take on your bet, break-even is no longer 50%.
+You need closer to 52.38% accuracy on games just so to not lose any money.
+The average accuracy of my model over the 4 years tested was 52.58%, slightly above break-even but not significant.

 ## Future Work
 I want to include additional features to better represent the current state of each team I also want to break down team stats individual player stats.